Colorado Cottage Food Law: Food Safety Training Requirements

 You can sell approved cottage foods directly to customers in-person at certain events or online, as long as the person to whom you’re selling lives in Colorado.

-Conversely, you cannot make and sell food to retail food establishments like restaurants, grocery stores, mobile food unit, or other type of licensed and inspected establishment.
+Conversely, you cannot make and sell food to retail food establishments like restaurants, grocery stores, mobile food units, or other type of licensed and inspected establishment.

-Colorado allows annual revenue up to $10,000 per food product.
+Colorado allows up to $10,000 in annual revenue per food product.
 So, if you sell roasted coffee beans and dried tea, you cannot exceed $20,000 annually.

 Summary